dennisryanlee/stock-quote-webpage/tracking.md

 Summary - ************************************************************************ this is 72 characters
+06/27/22:
+Summary - link create-react-app to initial files Details - made http request from react to node
+Goal tomorrow - keep working on react

 06/26/22:
 Summary - started create-react-app
 Details - working on implementing react; undid react modules so far and started create-react-app